Disclosure and HIV

 How Disclosure Affects You and Others

 Disclosing your HIV status can be stressful.
 While you may receive love and support from some of the people you tell, others may not be as accepting.
 Try to find someone who can support you through this process.
-If you have not told any family members or close friends yet, turn to your health care provider, social worker, counselor, or AIDS service organization (ASO).
+If you have not told any family members or close friends yet, turn to your healthcare provider, social worker, counselor, or AIDS service organization (ASO).
 To find the ASO closest to you in the US, click here.
-If you would like to connect with other women (cis and trans) in The Well Project community, visit our page on Getting Connected.
+If you would like to connect with other women across the gender spectrum in The Well Project community, visit our Connect With Us! page.

 Disclosing your HIV status will also have an effect on the people you tell.
 People will react differently to the news.
 Some may immediately embrace you and accept your diagnosis.
 Others may react negatively or need some time to process what you have told them.
 They may be scared – for you or for themselves – and may need some information in addition to time to adjust.